Gabor Steingart

 Gabor Steingart (born 1962 in West Berlin) is a German journalist and the author of several popular and influential books.
 He was the chief editor of Handelsblatt from 2010 to 2018.
 In 2018, he founded his own media company that issues news, commentaries, and interviews.

 Steingart indicates that "freedom of expression is not a gift, it is an obligation.
 The problem is not the critical journalists, the problem is the harmless ones."

 Life

 Steingart was born 1962 in Berlin-Kreuzberg as a son of a Hungarian political asylum seeker and a Berlin woman.
 He studied political science and macroeconomy at the Philipps-Universität Marburg and at Freie Universität Berlin.
 After finishing his university studies he went to the Georg von Holtzbrinck-Schule für Wirtschaftsjournalisten in Düsseldorf.
 Steingart first worked for the economic magazine Corporate Finance and after that for Wirtschaftswoche.
 He joined Der Spiegel as a business correspondent in 1990 and became its Berlin bureau chief in 2001, a post he held until 2007.
 He then moved to the United States of America and worked as the magazine's senior Washington DC correspondent.
-On 5 April 2010, he became the chief editor of Handelsblatt, Germany's leading economic newspaper.
+On 5 April 2010, he became the editor-in-chief of Handelsblatt, Germany's leading economic newspaper.
+In 2013, Steingart became chairman of the managing board of the parent company VHB publishing group.

 He was dismissed by the publisher Dieter von Holtzbrinck in early 2018.